twmeadow/Project1---twmeadow/Report.md

 * Average of Calories: 2590.01
 * Average of Steps: 9104.39

 This makes reasonable sense to me based off of my own health data.
 Before cleaning the set had 28,000 rows, so it seems very reasonable to have 15,000 after cleaning.
 Also the averages all make reasonable sense for an average of each of individual data.
+I myself have similar numbers for averages so it seems very possible for this to be an average of a large set.

 * **Why you chose that calculation for your dataset**.